thedevstyx/Mouse-Detection/README.md

 - Performance depends on GPU capabilities
 - Requires at least 2 users for training
 - Best results with consistent mouse movement patterns
+- May show "Uncertain" when confidence is low
+- Requires stable 60fps for optimal performance

 ## Privacy Note

 This system runs entirely in the browser.
 No data is sent to any server, and all processing happens locally on your device.
+Mouse movement data is stored only in temporary browser memory.

 ## License